29- Moment redistribution for Continuous steel beams.

 The value of the shear and moment for a fixed end beam under Uniform load.

-the value of fixed end moment after redistribution.
+The value of fixed end moment after redistribution.

 The positive bending moment before redistribution is equal to 0.07 wl^2.
-After a moment redistribution will be increased by 0.10*(w*L2)/12=0.00833 WL2.
+After a moment, the redistribution will increase by 0.10*(w*L2)/12 = 0.00833 WL2.
 The slide image shows the moment’s value after using the 0.90 rule.